sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 The previous discussion was fairly abstract and a little on the technical side, so I think that at this point it might be useful to see a worked example.
-For that, let’s go back to the |clinicaltrial|_ data set that was introduced earlier in the chapter.
+For that, let us go back to the |clinicaltrial|_ data set that was introduced earlier in the chapter.
 The descriptive statistics that we calculated at the beginning tell us our group means: An average mood gain of 0.45 for the placebo, 0.72 for Anxifree, and 1.48 for Joyzepam.
-With that in mind, let’s party like it’s 1899\ [#]_ and start doing some pencil and paper calculations.
-I’ll only do this for the first 5 observations because it’s not bloody 1899 and I’m very lazy.
-Let’s start by calculating |SS_w|, the within-group sums of squares.
-First, let’s draw up a nice table to help us with our calculations:
+With that in mind, let us party like it is 1899\ [#]_ and start doing some pencil and paper calculations.
+I will only do this for the first 5 observations because it is not bloody 1899 and I am very lazy.
+Let us start by calculating |SS_w|, the within-group sums of squares.
+First, let us draw up a nice table to help us with our calculations:

 +-----------+---------+